-On December 22, the ALS Disability Insurance Access Act became law.
-The law became effective immediately on December 23, waiving the five-month waiting period before people with ALS can access Social Security Disability Insurance (SSDI) and Medicare benefits.
+On December 22, the ALS Disability Insurance Access Act became law, waiving the five-month waiting period before people with ALS can access Social Security Disability Insurance (SSDI) and Medicare benefits.
+On March 23, a fix was signed into law making the bill retroactive for people with ALS who applied for SSDI before December 23, 2020.
 This law was the result of four years of advocacy by the entire ALS community.
 Since the law was passed, The ALS Association has met with the Social Security Administration to ensure applications for SSDI are quickly processed and benefits start immediately for people with ALS.
 Below are some FAQs we are able to answer based on our meetings with the Administration:

 - What is the effective date for the SSDI waiting period waiver for people with ALS?

-- The waiver applies to any applications received on or after December 23.
+- The waiver applies to any applications received by the Social Security Administration.

 - What are the eligibility criteria for people with ALS to receive SSDI?